armada-ths/ais/docs/README.md

 #### Prepare static files

-Run `npm install && npm build` in the root folder to create the static files for e.g. the banquett and events systems.
+1. Run `npm install && npm run build` in the root folder to compile the static files for e.g. the banquett and events systems.
+2. Run `pnpm install && pnpm build` in `apps/complete_registration` to compile the static files for the dashboard system.

 #### Run the server